pralayaPanta/AI-900/1-Fundamental of Machine Learning.md

         - pipelines
     - azure machine learning designer
         - drag and drop interface to visually build test and deploy ML models
+        - can use Python and R to write custom code
     - data and compute maanagement
     - Azure ML SDK for python
         - desgined specifically to interact with Azure ML service